JPLynch35/checks-for-understanding/module-2/backend/week_one.md

   antiquing: {cost: $200, supplies: ['list of antique stores']}
 }
 ```
 How would I add 'granola bar' to things you should have when hiking?
+activities[:hiking][:supplies] << 'granola bar'

 22. What are the 4 Principles of OOP?
 Give a one sentence explanation of each.
+Encapsulation- restricting the access of data to only what needs it
+Abstraction- creating a digital representation of a real world item (a class instance)
+Inheritance- children inherit from their parents, grandparents, supersclass, etc.
+Polymorphism-  a method can share the name of another method, but will produce different results based on the type/class it is being enacted on

 ### Self Assessment:
 Choose One: (erase the others)
-* I was able to answer every question without relying on outside resources
 * I was able to answer most questions independently, but utilized outside resources for a few
-* I was able to answer a few questions independently, but relied heavily on outside resources

 Choose One:
-* I feel confident about the content presented this week
 * I feel comfortable with the content presented this week
-* I feel overwhelmed by the content presented this week
-* I feel quite lost by the content presented this week